jremington/Vector_character_generator/README.md

 3. calcomp6.ino is the above refactored code, but with general purpose text output (moveto/drawto commands) for the graphics, to be used as input to other devices.

-The file Calcomp_ID_IT.txt is a complete list of all the characters encoded by calcomp5.ino and calcomp6.ino, including the individual move/draw vector outputs representing each character.
+The file Calcomp_ID_IT.txt is a complete list of all the characters and symbols encoded by calcomp5.ino and calcomp6.ino, including the individual move/draw vector outputs representing each character.